LittleBigRefresh/Docs/Docs/topics/patching/psp.md

 <include from="Library.topic" element-id="supported-version-notice"/>

 It is possible to install Allefresher PSP using the PSP's built-in web browser.
-This will allow you to connect to LittleBigRefresh on a modded PSP.
+This will allow you to connect to Bonsai on a modded PSP.

 If you prefer a video guide, you can view the video form of this guide [here](https://www.youtube.com/watch?v=Y0Oj16YzQzY).